atata-framework/atata.io/getting-started/introduction.md

 Atata Framework - C#/.NET test automation framework based on Selenium WebDriver.
-Uses fluent page object pattern.
+It uses fluent page object pattern.

-Basically consists of the following concepts:
+It basically consists of the following concepts:

 - Components (controls and page objects)
 - Attributes of the control search